We Are Here 24/7! Call Now!

-Unfortunately, the world has too many abandoned, neglected and abused children.
-However, those children who are also unauthorized immigrants, may have a straightforward path to legal status.
+Unfortunately, the world has too many abandoned, neglected, and abused children.
+However, those children who are also unauthorized immigrants may have a straightforward path to legal status.

 Special Immigrant Juvenile Status (SIJ) is a classification given to certain unauthorized immigrant children.
 Once the status is granted, the child may apply for legal permanent residency despite having entered the U.S. illegally, being unlawfully present in the U.S., or being inadmissible to the U.S. and otherwise barred from applying for permanent residency.
 Please note, however, that a separate waiver may need to be filed to cover grounds of inadmissibility.
 That is discussed in greater detail below.

 To qualify for SIJ, the child must meet the following criteria:

 The key to obtaining SIJ status is that the child must have been abandoned, neglected, or abused by one or both parents.
-These children may be from a variety of groups: children without parents or guardians who are in federal custody, children in the state welfare system, and children who are under court-ordered custody agreements (either wards of a state agency or individual custody).
+These children may be from a variety of groups: children without parents or guardians who are in federal custody, children in the state welfare system, and children who are under court-ordered custody agreements (either ward of a state agency or individual custody).

 But, essentially, the state court must decide the following:

 - That the juvenile is a dependent of the court or has been legally placed with a state agency or individual;

-- It is not in the juvenile’s best interest to return to his or her home country or the last country in which the juvenile lived before entering the U.S.; and
+- It is not in the juvenile’s best interest to return to his or her home country or the last country in which the juvenile lived before entering the U.S., and

 The juvenile cannot be reunited with a parent because of one of the following reasons:

->> Similar reason under that state’s laws.
+- Similar reason under that state’s laws.

 For example, in New Jersey death of a parent can be considered abandonment.
 The issue of the juvenile’s abandonment or neglect may be brought by police, welfare authorities, family members, or the child’s non-abusive parent.
 Please note that the state court order must be in effect at the time the petition is filed with the USCIS.
 However, if the order is not valid simply because the juvenile became too old to continue to fall under the jurisdiction of the juvenile court, the petition may still be approved.

-Petitioners for SIJ status must file Form I-360, Petition for Amerasian, Widow(er), of Special Immigrant.
+Petitioners for SIJ status must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 The petition must be filed with the state court order discussed above.
 It must also include birth certificates, immigration documents, and any other relevant supporting documentation.